Psychiatric Technician (Aide)

 West Hills Community College

 This certificate is offered once a year in August.
 During the first semester, students participate in lecture courses.
-The second semester is primarily clinical assignments to gain valuable hands-on experience.
+The second semester primarily consists of clinical assignments to gain valuable hands-on experience.
 Applicants for admission must complete prerequisite coursework in math for medical professionals, medical terminology, and introduction to the medical profession.
 An active California Certified Nursing Assistant license is highly recommended for admission, albeit not required.

 • Location: Coalinga, CA